-The travelling wave methods use the timing to locate the fault in the transmission line.
-The two travelling wave methods including single- and double- ended methods are applied as shown in Figure 4.
-The single-ended travelling wave-based fault location method uses the propagation velocity ( $v{prop}$ ), but not the line's length ( $L{line}$ ).
-This method is based on the travelling wave's reflections from the lattice diagram in Figure 4(a).
-The fault location can be determined by using the difference between the fault's arrival time and the first reflection's arrival time.
-For this method, the fault location ( $X$ ) are calculated as follows:
+The traveling wave methods use the timing to locate the fault in the transmission line.
+The two traveling wave methods including single- and double- ended methods are applied as shown in Figure 4.
+The single-ended traveling wave-based fault location method uses the propagation velocity (v{prop}), but not the line's length (L{line}).
+This method is based on the traveling wave's reflections from the lattice diagram in Figure 4(a).
+From this figure, the fault location can be determined by using the difference between the fault's arrival time (t_A) and the first reflection's arrival time (t{A2}).
+For this method, the fault location (X) are calculated as follows: